-During any program year, no more than 25% of WIOA youth formula funds available shall be used to provide youth workforce activities for in-school youth.
+During any program year, no less than 75% of WIOA youth formula funds available shall be used to provide youth workforce activities for out-of-school youth.
 A minimum of 20% of the total local area youth formula funds must be spent on work experiences.
 Successful Bidder(s) will be required to follow the tracking process, included with the monthly invoice, to adequately monitor the funding obligation.